usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 }
 {{< /highlight >}}

-A control is represented using the `<control>` element as shown on line 1.
-Like most major elements in OSCAL, a control is required to have an identifier provided using the `@id` attribute.
+A control is represented as a JSON object with the array value of the `controls` property as shown on line 2.
+Like most major JSON objects in OSCAL, a control is required to have an identifier provided using the `id` property (line 3).

-Another required piece of information for a control is the control's title provided by the `<title>` element (line 2).
+Another required piece of information for a control is the control's title provided by the `title` property (line 4).

 While optional in the OSCAL model, the need often exists to provide a section or control label that is used to identify the control within its source document.
 An OSCAL property with the name `label` can be used to provide the label value.
-This is illustrated on line 3.
+This is illustrated on lines 5 thru 8.

 Finally, a control must have a set of control statements.
-Shown on lines 4 thru 6, a `<part>` element with the name `statement` provides the required statement text using [HTML markup](](/documentation/schema/datatypes/#markup-multiline)).
+Shown on lines 9 thru 13, the `parts` property allows an array of part JSON objects to be provided. a part object with the name `statement` provides the required statement text using [Markdown text](](/documentation/schema/datatypes/#markup-multiline)).
 This uses the same part structure we reviewed earlier in this tutorial for defining text within a group.
+This part is also assigns the identifier `s1.1.1_stm` using the `id` property.
+This identifier can be used to reference the specific statement in the OSCAL catalog.
 {{% /tab %}}
 {{% tab %}}
 {{< highlight yaml "linenos=table" >}}